alexandruakkol/Nowreports_API/README.md

 # Nowreports API Module

-Built with NodeJS, Postgres, Express
+Built with NodeJS, Postgres, Express, and Firebase.

 This module serves three major functions in the Nowreports system:
 - serving dynamic data to the Nowreports Portal
 - handing payments and subscriptions through Stripe
 - keeping the database up to date with the latest financial reports

+Google Firebase is only used for authentication.

 ## Files